wpovernight/mpdf-for-woo-pdf-ips/readme.txt

 == Changelog ==

 = 2.5.0 =
+* New: adds missing document template files for: proforma, credit-note and receipt
 * New: updates the template functions with the recent base plugin changes
 * New: bumps mPDF version to 8.2.2